|

 levelled at her.
 Mrs. Langtry has here a formidable rival, where perhaps it

+was least expected.
 We are happy to say that the old scandals once associated

 with the name of Venus are now regarded as more mythological fables.
 She has